jcwang587/math-modeling/docs/04_dfba.md

 - $E$ is the ethanol concentration in the reactor.
 - $E_{f}$ is the feed ethanol concentration (commonly zero if ethanol is not fed).
-- $nu_{E}$ is the specific production rate of ethanol determined by the metabolic model.
+- $v_{E}$ is the specific production rate of ethanol determined by the metabolic model.

 Because ethanol is formed as a metabolic by-product, vEv_EvE is typically a positive term, signifying net production.